ubilabs/kirby-object-storage-stream-wrappers/README.md

 # Running Kirby CMS on Object Storage via PHP Stream Wrappers

 ## Problem
 [Kirby CMS](https://github.com/getkirby/kirby) is a popular flat file content management system written in PHP.
 Instead of a database, it uses the file system to store content and media.
 This makes it rather easy to setup and deploy on local dev machines, servers and webspace products.
-It would be nice, if Kirby was optionally also able to store all its content and media files on Object Storage (like Amazons AWS S3, Google Cloud Storage or Microsoft Azure Storage) for persistence.
+It would be nice, if Kirby was optionally also able to store all its content and media files on object storage (like Amazon AWS S3, Google Cloud Storage or Microsoft Azure Storage) for persistence.

-Kirby already has a mechanism called [Virtual Pages](https://getkirby.com/docs/guide/virtual-pages), which makes it possible to get portions of your content from object storage, databases, etc. However, with Virtual Pages it is not possible to have your whole content and media folder on object storage.
+Kirby already has a mechanism called [Virtual Pages](https://getkirby.com/docs/guide/virtual-pages), which allows to get portions of your content from object storage, databases, etc. However, with virtual pages it is not possible to have your whole content and media folder on object storage.

 ## Motivation / Why?
 * Modern "serverless" infrastructure like "Platform as a Service" products (e.g. Google App Engine), often have no persistent file system storage available